-Major Depressive Disorder is considered a mood disorders which includes distressing symptoms such as sadness and emptiness, affecting sleep, eating and work functions.
-Those suffering from major depressive disorder often described themselves as feeling “blah,” and have lost interest and motivation in activities that use to bring pleasure or joy.
+Major Depressive Disorder is considered a mood disorder that includes distressing symptoms such as sadness and emptiness, affecting sleep, eating, and work functions.

 To be diagnosed with major depression, the symptoms must be present for at least 2 weeks.

 According to the National Institute of Mental Health, major depressive disorder is the most common mental health disorder with nearly 16 million adults suffering from depression.
 While a depressive episode can occur only once, most depressive episodes are reoccurring throughout a person’s lifetime.